-(r) "Department" means the department of licensing and regulatory affairs.
+(o) "Department" means the department of licensing and regulatory affairs.

-(s) "Discharge" means that term as defined in section 21702(1) of the code, MCL 333.21702.
+(p) "Discharge" means that term as defined in section 21702 of the code, MCL 333.21702.
 In addition, as used in these rules, "discharge" means the voluntary or involuntary movement of a patient out of any type of health facility or agency.

-(t) "Freestanding surgical outpatient facility" or "FSOF" means a facility as defined in section 20104(7) of the code, MCL 333.20104, and includes, but is not limited to, a private practice office that performs 120 or more surgical abortions per year and publicly advertises outpatient abortion services.
+(q) "Freestanding surgical outpatient facility" or "FSOF" means a facility as defined in section 20104 of the code, MCL 333.20104.
 Characteristics of a freestanding surgical outpatient facility include, but are not limited to, patient encounters with a physician, dentist, podiatrist, or other provider primarily for performing surgical procedures or related diagnosis, consultation, observation, and postoperative care, and the owner or operator may make the facility available to other physicians, dentists, podiatrists, or other providers who comprise its professional staff.
 This term does not include a private office of a physician, dentist, podiatrist, or other health professional whose patients are limited to those of the individual licensed professional maintaining and operating the office or the combined patients of individually licensed professionals practicing together in a legally constituted professional corporation, association, or partnership and sharing office space, if the private office is maintained and operated by a licensed health professional in accordance with usual practice patterns according to the type of practice and patient encounters in the office are for diagnosis and treatment and are not limited primarily to the performance of surgical procedures and related care.